TickleThePanda/carpe-dm/src/plans/unbound.md

    day is spent being lost in the wilderness.
 The second day gets them to the road.
 The third day gets them to the city in the afternoon.

-General environment: Moor-wilderness → Road in the moors → Road through hilly-forest → Road through hilly-forest broken up by pastures (mountains and city in distance)
+General environment: Moor–wilderness → Road in the moors → Road through hilly–forest → Road through hilly–forest broken up by pastures (mountains and city in distance)

 ### City of Renaura